google/gts/README.md

 # google-ts-style

+> ***NOTE: This repo is a work-in-progress and is not ready for general use just yet.
+This is not an official Google product.***

 This repository is Google's default TypeScript configuration.
 Made with ❤️ by the Google Node.js team.

 # Getting Started